Addressing High Strata Levies: A Guide to Challenging Amounts and Resolving Disputes in NSW

 By adopting these strategies, strata schemes can significantly reduce common area electricity bills over time.

-Avoid the ‘Lazy Tax’
+Avoid the ‘Lazy Tax’ with New Unfair Contract Protections

 Conclusion: Need More Help?
-We’re Here for You.
+We’re Here for You

 Strata levies are essential for the upkeep of shared spaces, but high rates can present challenges for property owners.
 Understanding how levies are calculated, the reasons for potential increases, and the avenues for dispute resolution is key to managing your financial obligations within a strata scheme.
 Exploring cost-saving strategies like optimising insurance, embracing sustainability, and prioritising maintenance can also help mitigate high costs.